analogdevicesinc/doctools/README.md

-# Doctools - Visual Studio Code Extension
+# Doctools - VSCode/VSCodium Extension

 > [!IMPORTANT]
 > Doctools is not an official product of Analog Devices Inc. It is a collection